olonho/mathvm/README.txt

                 Introduction.

-  This folder contains partial source code for a simple VM, with few intentionally missed pieces.
+  This folder contains partial source code for a simple VM, with few intentionally missing pieces.
 This VM implements simple language (MVM language) with basic computational functionality and flow control.

                 MVM language.